-The weekend will include Startup 101 crash courses, keynote speakers, mentorship, pitches, and a grand prize for the winning team!
-The purpose of Campus 1871 is to provide students with an opportunity to simulate the experience of building and running their own business.
+The weekend will include keynote speakers, mentorship, pitches, and a grand prize for the winning team!
+The purpose of Campus 1871 is to provide students with an opportunity to simulate the experience of building and pitching their own business.

 But I’m not a developer.
 Is that okay?

 If you have the technical or creative abilities to build an app or functioning platform, that is great!
-But it takes a team of cross-talented individuals to build great businesses.
-You’ll need Hustlers (business, marketing, and sales strategists), Dreamers (inventors and idea-makers), Hipsters (designers), and Hackers (developers) to get the best result possible.
+However, it takes a team of cross-talented individuals to build great businesses.
+Any students interested in becoming founders, building a business, solving problems, developing ideas, pitching business ideas, and collaborating with other students should apply, regardless of their major.

 How does the competition work?

 Teams will be judged on the realistic potential of their business, their revenue plan, how well they pitch, and their overall design.

 - Your product should be made from scratch and not from a device, platform or application you have already started working on.

 - You cannot outsource any of the coding or design components of your product.

-- You do not have to have a functioning product by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.
+- You do not need to have a functioning product by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.